Dynamical Scaling Reveals Topological Defects and Anomalous Evolution of a Photoinduced Phase Transition: Scattering signatures of vortex strings

 Having found a clear signature of vortex strings in the scattering, we now combine the scaling expression in Eq.
 (1) with the asymptotic scattering in Eq.
 (2) to scale the data.
-We find that, for the vortex string power-law region, $g(t)\propto t^{\alpha-\eta\beta}$ \cite{supp_text}.
+We find that, for the vortex string power-law region, $g(t)\propto t^{\alpha-\eta\beta}$ (see Appendix B(3)).
 We use the $\beta$, $\alpha$ and $\eta$ extracted from our data to determine $g(t)\propto t^{0.48}$ and, together with $L(t)$, scale $I(k,t)$ according to Eq.
-(1), as shown in Fig. 3C.
+(1), as shown in Fig. 3(c).
 This plot shows remarkable self-similarity for $kL(t)>0.02$.
-The data scaling relies on the vortex string parameters, $\alpha$ and $\eta$, which were extracted independently of $\beta$ , yet these parameters collapse the data at low $k$ as well, beyond the power law region where $I(k,t) \propto k^{-\eta}$.
-This relation between the TD scaling in $k$ and the global self-similar behavior in time, reveals the strong connection between the vortex strings and the subdiffusive coarsening process.
+The data scaling relies on the vortex string parameters, $\alpha$ and $\eta$, which were extracted independently of $\beta$ , yet these parameters collapse the data at lower $k$ as well, beyond the power-law region where $I(k,t) \propto t^{\alpha}k^{\eta}$.
+This relation between the TD scaling in $k$ and the global self-similar behaviour in time, reveals the strong connection between the vortex strings and the subdiffusive coarsening process.

-Figure 3C provides additional insight into the evolution of the nonequilibrium state.
+Fig. 3(c) provides additional insight into the evolution of the nonequilibrium state.
 Our high resolution measurements clearly identify a crossover from $\eta=-4.96$ (solid blue line) to $\eta_{pm}=-1.93$ (solid purple line) at large $kL(t)$.
 This crossover means that at later times, as the TD density decreases, the scattering at high $k$ is no longer dominated by the TDs; instead, scattering comes primarily from phase-modes, which have the asymptotic form $S\left(k,t\right)\sim k^{-2}$ \cite{Mazenko1985}.